finbourne/lusid-sdk-csharp/sdk/docs/RelationalDatasetDefinitionApi.md

 [EARLY ACCESS] DeleteRelationalDatasetDefinition: Delete a Relational Dataset Definition

 Delete a relational dataset definition.
+WARNING!
+This operation is irreversible.
+Deleting a relational dataset definition will also delete all associated data points.

 ### Example
 ```csharp